Ddesistencia/Ddesistencia/README.md

 Currently learning programming languages like python, c#, css, js and react.
 Also Japanese too.
 I really like animes, so my projects have a tendency to go to this stuffs.

-This is a second account too, is my "training room" my primary with the big one's is @Hzera
+This is a second account too, is my "training room" my primary supposed to be @Hzera, but this seems like me main account now...

 Kiwotsukete